0branch/boron/doc/UserManualGL.md

 ========

-Boron-GL extends the Boron scripting language with datatypes and functions for working with OpenGL 2.1.
+Boron-GL extends the Boron scripting language with datatypes and functions for working with OpenGL 3.3 & ES 3.1.

 Features include: